On Scales of Sobolev spaces associated to generalized Hardy operators: Introduction result

 \subsection{Organization}

-In the next section we recall the crucial bounds on the heat kernel of $\cl_{a,\alpha}$ and state a simple but important weighted ultracontractive estimate for $\me{-\cl_{a,\alpha}}$ when $a\geq0$.
-These estimates play a major role in the subsequent section where we prove a H\"ormander multiplier theorem for $\cl_{a,\alpha}$.
+In the next section we recall the crucial bounds on the heat kernel of $\cl_{a,\alpha}$ and state simple but important weighted and ultracontractive estimates for $\me{-(|p|^\alpha+V)}$ for non-negative functions $V$ on $\R^d$.
+These estimates play a major role in the subsequent section where we prove a H\"ormander multiplier theorem for $|p|^\alpha+V$ with $V$ as in \eqref{eq:u}.
 Afterwards, we discuss difficulties arising in the case of negative coupling constants.
 In the fourth section we derive Bernstein estimates and square function estimates which are crucial to express the $L^p$ norms generated by powers of $\cl_{a,\alpha}$.
 In the fifth section, we prove a reversed Hardy inequality expressed in terms of square functions and give the proof of Theorem \ref{Thm:A.1}.
-In the last section we present a simple generalization of the main result when the Hardy potential is replaced by a function that is only bounded from above and below by a constant times $|x|^{-\alpha}$.
+In the last section we present a simple generalization of the main result when the Hardy potential is replaced by a function $V$ which satisfies \eqref{eq:u}.